Dhawala/reg/README.md

 Reg is a user registration form application designed to register OUSL job applicants. following assumptions are made apart from the given information.

+- the application uses the email as user identification and sends emails to the user, therefore I assumed every applicant will have a properly working email address.
-- The application dos not require a specific  applicant to login in order to apply at the moment.
+- The application dos not require an applicant to login in order to apply at the moment.
 - Applicant will b able to edith their own details any time they want
 - All applicants are of Sri Lankan nationality(only accepts valid Sri Lankan NIC Numbers.) the application is using laravel PHP framework with bootstrap 4 CSS and jQuery javascript library
 - Backend for staff members to view applicant info is not needed at the moment.
 - any additional information other than one's given in the document are not needed.
-- every applicant will have a properly working email address. since the application sends emails to the user

 ## Downloading and Installation